 Score sheets are available from the CJCA website, see links in GRADES INFO section.
 Runs scored as per a typical cricket game.
-However, on the 6th ball of an over, 2 runs are awarded for wides & no balls (plus any actual runs scored).
-Dismissals of batters inside their first 6 balls should be recorded and credited to the bowler.
-A total of the number of such dismissals should be noted and multiplied by 3 and added as EXTRA's to the Bowling teams - Batting total.
+However, on the 8th ball of an over, 2 runs are awarded for wides & no balls (plus any actual runs scored).